 Froebel's theory states that the teacher provides resources for learning, lays them for the child to choose and explore.
-She has to make each item both interesting and educative, which is difficult in practice.
-Most important of all, he has to be able to match the performance with appropriate learning resources.
+(S)he has to make each item both interesting and educative, which is difficult in practice.
+Most important of all, he has to be able to match this development with appropriate learning resources.